Particular/docs.particular.net/samples/hosting/multi-hosting/sample.md

 ## Code walk-through

 This sample shows how to host multiple NServiceBus instances in one process.
-At start up the application creates two `IBus` instances, connected to different queues using different configurations:
+At start up the application creates two  instances of`IEndpointInstance` (in Version 6) or `IBus` (in Version 5), connected to different queues using different configurations:

 snippet:multi-hosting